pyxelr/recommendations-for-engineers/README.md

 ### cheatsheets

+> [!NOTE]
-My private Obsidian would be there, but I prefer to share only the most relevant content. **IMPORTANT**: be aware that [many cheatsheets repeat false information](https://www.linkedin.com/posts/adrianolszewski_biostatistics-statistics-rstats-activity-6621020198185111552-jw12), such as classifying logistic regression as a pure classification algorithm.
+> My private Obsidian would be there, but I prefer to share only the most relevant content. **IMPORTANT**: be aware that [many cheatsheets repeat false information](https://www.linkedin.com/posts/adrianolszewski_biostatistics-statistics-rstats-activity-6621020198185111552-jw12), such as classifying logistic regression as a pure classification algorithm.

 - [Chris Albon](https://chrisalbon.com/) ← comprehensive notes/code snippets on using Data Science & Artificial Intelligence
 - [Comprehensive Python Cheatsheet](https://gto76.github.io/python-cheatsheet/) ← best Python cheatsheet I found so far